Thomas Rymer: Early life and education

 Thomas Rymer was born at Appleton Wiske, near Northallerton in the North Riding of Yorkshire in 1643, or possibly at Yafforth.
 He was the younger son of Ralph Rymer, lord of the manor of Brafferton in Yorkshire, said by Clarendon to possess a good estate.
 The son studied at Northallerton Grammar School, where he was a classmate of George Hickes.
 There he studied for eight years under Thomas Smelt, a noted Royalist.
 Aged 16, he went to study at Sidney Sussex College, Cambridge, matriculating on 29 April 1659.

 Although Rymer was still at Cambridge in 1662 when he contributed Latin verses to a university volume to mark the marriage of Charles II and Catherine of Braganza, there is no record of his taking a degree.
 This may have been due to financial problems his father was suffering at the time, or to his father's arrest on 13 October 1663 — he was executed the following year for involvement in the Farnley Wood Plot, an intended uprising in Yorkshire against Charles II.
 Although Thomas's elder brother Ralph was also arrested and imprisoned, Thomas was not implicated.
 On 2 May 1666 he became a member of Gray's Inn.
 He was called to the bar on 16 June 1673.

-Career
+Literary career

+From 1674 to 1693 Rymer published a variety of works.
+He wrote a play; made a number of English translations of Latin authors, especially the poetry of Ovid; contributed prefaces in Latin and English to editions of works by various authors, including Thomas Hobbes; wrote political tracts; and published literary criticism, notably against Shakespeare.
+These are all discussed in the § Literary works section below.

+Historiographer

+On the death of Thomas Shadwell in 1692, Rymer was appointed Historiographer Royal at a yearly salary of £200.